enr/please/website/markdown/index.md

 Please uses Gradle as build system;

-Tasks to know:

-    ./gradlew installApp      # will create please app in ./modules/cli/target/install/please/
+To create Please app in ./modules/cli/target/install/please/:

+    ./gradlew installApp

-    ./gradlew distZip         # will create the distribution zip in ./modules/cli/target/distributions/
+To create the distribution zip in ./modules/cli/target/distributions/:

+    ./gradlew distZip

-    ./gradlew uat             # will build a local install and run user acceptance tests
+To build a local install and run user acceptance tests:

+    ./gradlew uat

 To install the zip, you need only to: